timkalkus/AutoReplace/README.md

 A simple plugin with the basic functionality to replace broken items with similar ones.
 It even swaps enchanted tools shortly before breaking and searches in shulker-boxes for replacement.

-Currently programmed for Spigot 1.16.5.
+Currently build for Spigot 1.16+.

 TODOs:
 * add permission functionality